I am Johnny Peck.

 CarnivAI, a steampunk circus, on the web.

 Sometimes I make websites for very little reason at all.
-This is just a few of too many.
+Too many.

 I use GitHub.